-Through their Bluetooth (BLE) capability, beacons can identify the location of customers and sends relevant messages to their smartphones.
+Through their Bluetooth (BLE) capability, beacons can identify the location of customers and send relevant messages to their smartphones.

 The beacons are secure in the way that they allow access only to the apps and websites that are allowed by the user.

-That means, beacons only share information and provide help which has been authenticated by the user, ensuring a great user experience.
+That means, beacons only share information and provide help that has been authenticated by the user, ensuring a great user experience.